Processori7/llm/readme.md

 - Text recognition from photos in Russian and English - attention, you need to download tesseract.exe it is in the releases, along with the executable file. llm.exe for older versions.
 Starting from version 1.43, this is not required.
 - Voice input
 - Clearing the chat
 - The ability to use API mode - upon activation, a page opens, a link to it can be sent to others to use and use chat on the local network, a page with Swagger is also available
+- Read text aloud
 # Usage
 1. Clone the repository:
 `the bastard clone https://github.com/Processori7/llm.git `